markchoward7/galvanize-pokemon/README.md

 Also can be found on heroku at https://galvanize-pokemon-react.herokuapp.com/

-Tends to load improperly if actions are taken to load a new set of pokemon prior to the old one being completely loaded.
+Previous doesn't properly get the last set of pokemon when searching by name.

-Also, previous doesn't properly get the last set of pokemon when searching by name.
+Also, previous and next can go out of bounds when looking at collection.

 Use `docker-compose build` to build the image.